karlch/vimiv/contributing.md

 ## New features
-If you would like to implement a new feature it might be a good idea to send me an email to "christian dot karl at protonmail dot com" to ask if I would like to see it implemented.
+If you would like to implement a new feature it might be a good idea to send me an email to "christian dot karl at protonmail dot com" or open an issue to ask if I would like to see it implemented.
 Otherwise you might be disappointed afterwards if I do not accept your pull request.
 In general though I am very happy about any interest in vimiv!

 ## Open issues
 Another great way to help is to work on open issues.
 Some of these obviously